Cedar decking remains a top choice for decks due to a combination of compelling factors.

 While pressure treated wood decks are the most common, cedar wood decks make up a good share of the remainder.

-This guide to cedar decks provides you with information about this material, so you can compare it to your other options including pressure treated lumber, redwood, IPE and other options.
+This guide to cedar decks provides you with information about this deck material, so you can compare it to your other options including pressure treated lumber, redwood, IPE and other options.
 We include cedar deck pros and cons as well as cedar decking costs for you to review side by side with deck prices for other materials.

 What is Cedar Decking?